-Even if you have only ever had 1 ulcer, you can probably remember quite vividly how something no bigger than a pin head was very uncomfortable to live with.
+Even if you have only ever had 1 canker sore, you can probably remember quite vividly how something no bigger than a pin head was very uncomfortable to live with.

-Time is one of the best healers for a canker sore (another name for an ulcer) and most will disappear within a few days or at worst weeks, but it can be very hard to ignore this uncomfortable sore in the mouth.
+Time is one of the best healers for a canker sore (another name for a canker sore) and most will disappear within a few days or at worst weeks, but it can be very hard to ignore this uncomfortable sore in the mouth.

 Eating, drinking and generally getting on with life can be interrupted.

-If you have never experienced an ulcer, we are not talking about excruciating get me to ER type pain, but a discomfort that has a tendency to remind you it is present, just when you have kind of forgotten about it.
+If you have never experienced a canker sore, we are not talking about excruciating get me to ER type pain, but a discomfort that has a tendency to remind you it is present, just when you have kind of forgotten about it.

 You could say they are more of an irritation than anything.

 Thankfully modern medicine and the desire to find solutions to all of life’s little problems means that there are a number of products available today that can help manage the discomfort and presence of canker sores.

 I don’t want to mislead you, so let me be clear that there isn’t 1 product that is the miracle cure for all mouth canker sores.

 The suggested products are designed primarily to assist with the most common aphthous canker sore.